Congestion During Pregnancy: Why It Happens & How to Resolve It

 What Causes Congestion During Pregnancy?

-Pregnancy congestion, sometimes called gestational or pregnancy rhinitis, can be caused by many factors of pregnancy.
-Some causes and influences on whether you might experience congestion during pregnancy include:
+Many factors can cause pregnancy congestion, sometimes called gestational or pregnancy rhinitis.11 Some causes and influences on whether you might experience congestion during pregnancy include:

-Higher circulating estrogen and growth hormone levels are suspected of contributing to nasal stuffiness during pregnancy.3
+• Hormones: Higher circulating estrogen and growth hormone levels are suspected to contribute to nasal stuffiness during pregnancy.3

-In one study, 65 percent of women reported nasal stuffiness at some point during pregnancy.
+In one study, 65% of women reported nasal stuffiness at some point during pregnancy.
 Nasal congestion appears to be increasingly common as a pregnancy progresses.
-In the same study, 42 percent of women reported nasal stuffiness by 36 weeks of pregnancy, up from 27 percent at 12 weeks.4
+In the same study, 42% of women reported nasal stuffiness by 36 weeks of pregnancy, up from 27% at 12 weeks.4

 Remedies for Congestion During Pregnancy